-Dominique de Villepin is a former Prime Minister of France from 2005 to 2007.
+Dominique de Villepin was Prime Minister of France from 2005 to 2007.
 He started his career as a diplomat and served successively in Paris, Washington and New-Delhi.

 Dominique de Villepin continues to speak widely against foreign military intervention and the importance of respect of identities and cultures in our world, through lectures and conferences.
-He is the author of many books, on poetry, Art, international relations and History.
+He is a distinguished Professor at CEIBS (China Europe International Business School), and is author of many books on poetry, art, international relations and history.